PaulioRandall/np90/README.md

 ### Escaping the prefix

-There's no escape character for the `$` symbol because it's easy enough to write a token for it.
-Here are a few possibilities:
+There's no escape character for the `$` symbol.
+It's easy enough to write a token for it.
+A few possibilities:

 ```js
 export const escapeMethods = {